Laravel vs AdonisJS for Solo Developers

 AdonisJS is the framework that openly says "we want to be Laravel for TypeScript."
 And honestly, they've done a solid job.
 Lucid ORM (similar to Eloquent), built-in auth with guards, schema-based validation, mailers, a CLI that generates boilerplate, and convention-over-configuration architecture.
 If you know Laravel, AdonisJS will feel immediately familiar.

-Version 6 was rewritten entirely in TypeScript, and the type inference throughout the framework is excellent.
+The version 6 rewrite moved the framework entirely to TypeScript, and the current 7.x line carries that forward with excellent type inference throughout.
 Models, controllers, validators, middleware, everything is properly typed.
 You get the Laravel-style productivity with TypeScript's compile-time safety.

 I was genuinely surprised by how complete AdonisJS feels.
 Most Node.js frameworks make you assemble everything yourself.
 AdonisJS gives you a cohesive, opinionated setup where the pieces work together because they were designed as a unit.